 And if you can find a product that has both water and butter, then you may find that it acts as both a moisturizer and a sealant.

 Just remember to always add oil or butter after you moisturize.
-Adding these products to dry hair will do nothing but give you a greasy mane with no moisture.
+Adding a sealant to dry hair will do nothing but give you a greasy mane with no moisture.

 I remember constantly adding jojoba oil to my twists and couldn’t understand why my hair continued to break off.
 The problem was I wasn’t moisturizing my hair at all.